adaksuman/genapp/README.md

 For example, the "message" variable for the "hello" plugin can be accessed by a plugin using "$plugin_hello_message".

-Plugin metadata is specified as an JSON associative array named using "plugin."
+Plugin metadata is specified as an JSON associative array named using

+> "plugin." + PLUGIN_NAME

-+ PLUGIN_NAME.
-For example, the "message" value above could be defined in metadata.json as follows:
+For example, the "message" value above could be defined in metadata.json as
+follows:

     {
         "plugin.hello": {"message": "Hello World!"}